Algorithm Landscape

 Community Detection

-Goal: Identify groups of nodes that are more densely connected to each other than to the rest of the network.
+Goal: Identify groups of nodes that are more densely connected to each other than to the rest of the network (within or across layers).
+In multilayer settings, decide whether communities should stay layer-specific or span layers via coupling (omega controls inter-layer links; omega = 0 means layers do not interact).

 When to Use